Rogdham/pyzstd/index.rst

     Some notes:

-        * The wheels on `PyPI <https://pypi.org/project/pyzstd>`_ use static link, the packages on `Conda <https://anaconda.org/conda-forge/pyzstd>`_ use dynamic link.
+        * The wheels on `PyPI <https://pypi.org/project/pyzstd>`_ use static linking, the packages on `Anaconda <https://anaconda.org/conda-forge/pyzstd>`_ use dynamic linking.
-        * No matter statically or dynamically linking, pyzstd module requires zstd v1.4.0+.
+        * No matter static or dynamic linking, pyzstd module requires zstd v1.4.0+.
-        * Statically linking: Use zstd's official release without any change.
+        * Static linking: Use zstd's official release without any change.
 If want to upgrade or downgrade the zstd library, just replace ``zstd`` folder.
-        * Dynamically linking: If new zstd API is used at compile-time, linking to lower version run-time zstd library will fail.
+        * Dynamic linking: If new zstd API is used at compile-time, linking to lower version run-time zstd library will fail.
 Use v1.5.0 new API if possible.

     On Linux, dynamically link to zstd library provided by system: